milicapavlovic96/microservices/README.md

  # Launching
 Open Command Prompt and navigate into the directory where project is (docker-compose.yaml must be present).
 Start up the Docker Engine, and run docker-compose up in Command Prompt.
 # Testing
+Eureka naming server's dashboard shows all the services that are up and running. <br /> Zipkin server provides distributed tracing and can also create dependency graph after a few requests have been fired. <br /> The collection of requests for Postman is provided in the Spring Cloud Microservices.postman_collection.json file.
+Postman's runner tool can also be used to test for rate limiting feature.  <br />